 What a comforting promise.
 God’s love is as eternal as His laws.
 Unlike us, He and the universe He created, are and will be the same yesterday, today and tomorrow.
-We do not need to fear anything or anyone.
+We do not need to fear anything or anyone at any time.
 We have Him.

 Prayer: We are grateful, Father, to know that we have Your enduring love that will never end or change.
+Revive us in Your love.
 In Jesus’ Name, Amen.

 Scripture For Today: Hear my voice in accordance with your love; preserve my life, Lord, according to your laws.
 Psalm 119:149